golfomania/Plugin_Thunderbird_FilterBySender/README.md

 2. A new tab opens showing senders with the most emails
 3. Click any row to filter by that sender
 4. Use the delete button to remove all emails from a sender
+5. Use the preview button to expand and see email subjects and preview text
-5. **Auto-refresh**: Statistics update automatically every 5 seconds while the tab is open
+6. **Auto-refresh**: Statistics update automatically every 5 seconds while the tab is open
-6. **Manual refresh**: Click the "Refresh" button to update immediately
+7. **Manual refresh**: Click the "Refresh" button to update immediately
-7. Load more entries with the "Load More" button
+8. Load more entries with the "Load More" button

 ### Customizing the Keyboard Shortcuts